 For further health information on health concerns in the country, go to:

 Travel & Transportation

-If you plan to drive in Turkmenistan, you must have a valid international driving permit.
-Foreigners who plan to reside in Turkmenistan must apply for a local driver's license with the Road Police Department of the Ministry of Internal Affairs of Turkmenistan.
-For more specific information about driving in Turkmenistan, contact the Embassy of Turkmenistan at 2207 Massachusetts Ave.
-NW, Washington DC 20008, telephone (202) 588-1500.
+To drive, you must have a valid international driving permit.
+Foreigners residing in Turkmenistan must apply for a local driver's license with the Road Police Department of the Ministry of Internal Affairs of Turkmenistan.
+For more specific information about driving in Turkmenistan, contact the Embassy of Turkmenistan at (202) 588-1500.